UCLATALL/supernova/cran-comments.md

 ## Release summary

-- Fix print error where `generate_models()` would only print the comparison models for type III SS.
+- Remove deprecated/migrated data.
+Data was not used in package and has moved to a different pedagogical package.

 ## Test environments

-- Local install on macOS Monterey 12.5 (ARM); R 4.2.1
+- Local install on macOS Monterey 13.1 (ARM); R 4.2.1
 - GitHub Actions
   - macOS, 11.6.8; R 4.2.1
   - Microsoft Windows Server 2022, 10.0.20348; R 4.2.1